TanyaS08/PFTC5_Gr3/README.md

 `species` (for community composition) as well as ensuring that you have the most up to date dataset stored on you machine.

+> Note if you do call `source(here::here(path = "scripts/0_data_import.R"))`
+> at the beginning of your script it does mean you will always be using the
+> most complete/updated dataset if we do end up changing which data we want
+> to keep or exclude from analyses.

 ### Cleaning/filtering the data

 The `scripts/0_data_import.R` code will also filter out the the sites